winTEuser/Genshin_StarRail_fps_unlocker/README.md

  ## Usage
  - Run the exe and click the game you want to open.
  - If it is your first time running, unlocker will wait game start then antomatically to set game path .
- - Place the compiled exe anywhere you want (except for the game folder)
+ - Place the compiled exe anywhere you want (except for the game folder).
- - Make sure your game is closed—the unlocker will automatically start the game for you
+ - Make sure your game is closed—the unlocker will automatically start the game for you.
- - Run the exe as administrator, and leave the exe running
+ - Run the exe as administrator, and leave the exe running.
- >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission
+ >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission.

 ### Default Hotkey
 - **END**                                 ON/OFF